The Overturning of History, the Beginning of the Rising Phoenix

 "Emperors would lose their privilege, becoming practically powerless in making decisions on their own.
 What do you think of that, as a future emperor?"

-Faced with this dilemma, John replied calmly, "There will come a time when an emperor is no longer needed; what's needed is a true leader of the people."
+"There will come a time, Father, when an emperor is no longer needed," he said.
+"What is needed is a true leader of the people."

 "We may have inherited this position out of a desire for power, but power alone is meaningless without the people.
 An emperor without subjects isn't a ruler; he's merely a madman consumed by his lust for power, nothing more."